 Protect Your Teeth with Dental Sealants

-What are dental sealants, and how does it work?
-Sealants are thin plastic coating applied to the chewing surfaces of molars, premolars, and any deep grooves in teeth (known as pits and fissures).
+What are dental sealants, and how do they work?
+Sealants are usually applied to the permanent (adult) molars in children and teens.
+They are thin medical-grade resin coatings applied to the deep grooves in the chewing surfaces (known as pits and fissures) of molars and premolars.
 More than 75% of dental decay begins in these deep grooves.
-Teeth with these conditions are hard to clean and are very susceptible to decay.
-A sealant protects the tooth by sealing deep grooves, creating a smooth, easy-to-clean surface.
+Teeth with particularly deep pits and fissures are hard to clean and are very susceptible to decay.
+A sealant protects the tooth by filling the deep grooves to create a smooth, easy-to-clean surface without removing any tooth structure.
 Sealants can last a long time, but they must be monitored for wear and chipping at your regular dental appointments.

 Dental Sealants Protect Against Decay

-Sealants are considered a preventative form of dentistry.
-The procedure aims to prevent decay rather than treating it directly; it’s straightforward and involves virtually no pain or discomfort for your child.
-So, how effective are sealants in preventing tooth decay?
-Once applied, sealants protect against 80% of cavities for two years and against 50% of cavities for up to 4 years.
+Dental sealants are considered a preventive form of dentistry.
+The procedure aims to prevent decay rather than treating it; it’s straightforward and doesn’t require any numbing.
+Once applied, sealants typically protect against 80% of cavities for two years and against 50% of cavities for up to four years.
+This should be enough time for your child or teen to establish good snacking and cleaning habits.
+Like any restorative material though, poor at-home care can erode these protective measures and permit cavities to take hold.

 The Dental Sealant Process